alf45tar/PedalinoMini/README.md

 - Press and hold navigation CENTER button
 - Press and release POWER button
 - Release CENTER button when PedalinoMini™ reboot (after about 10 seconds)
+- If you release CENTER button before reboot PedalinoMini™ will start with profile A

+## How to start PedalinoMini™ with a specific profile

+### TTGO T-Eight ESP32 procedure

+- Press and hold navigation LEFT button for profile B and navigation RIGHT button for profile C
+- Press and release POWER button
+- Release LEFT or RIGHT button when the WiFi/Bluetooth logo disappear